leannethng/stream-viewer-react-learning/README.md

 ```
 * After running `npm install` in the root folder to grab the dependances, you should then be able to run this on a local server using `npm start`.

+#### Notes:
+* Created with help from [this tutorial](https://www.youtube.com/watch?v=VTY6ZzDTV3A)
+* Styling heavily altered with inspiration from the Twitch client.

+#### Learnt:
+* Basic React concepts - creating components, state, and props
+* React hooks to manage state
+* Using a 3rd party API
+* Bootstrap practice and CSS hover animation fun

 -----

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts